Cream of Asparagus Soup Recipe

 Instructions

-• If your asparagus hasn't been pre-prepared, trim the ends to remove any woody parts.
-Then, roughly chop the stalks so they measure about ½ inch (1cm).
+• If necessary, trim the ends of the asparagus to remove any woody parts.
+Roughly chop the stalks so they measure about ½ inches (1cm).

-For a garnish, keep a few stalks aside to blanch or steam later on (check my guide for the methods).
+For a garnish, keep a few stalks aside to blanch or steam later on.

-• Chop up the onion into small chunks and mince the garlic.
+• Finely dice the onion and mince the garlic.

-• Add the vegetable stock and bring to a boil.
-Reduce the heat, then allow to simmer for 30 minutes.
-Make sure to cover the saucepan with a lid.
+• Pour the vegetable stock into the saucepan and bring to a boil.
+Reduce the heat and simmer for 30 minutes, covering the saucepan with a lid.

 • Blend the soup.
-Either use an immersion blender and blend it directly in the pot, or pour the soup into a regular blender/food processor and blitz until smooth and creamy.
+Either use an immersion blender and blend it directly in the pot, or pour the soup into a regular blender or food processor and blitz until smooth and creamy.

 Notes

-Cashew nuts: Use cashew nuts if you want to make the soup without the dairy.
-Soak the cashews in warm water for 30 minutes for a healthier kick, then blend until creamy.
+To replace the cream: You can use high-fat milk, which gives the soup the same consistency as the original ingredients.
+Alternatively, you can use cashew nuts if you want to make it without dairy.
+Soak the cashews in warm water for 30 minutes, then blend until creamy.

-To store in the fridge: The soup can be kept in the refrigerator in an airtight container for up to 3-4 days.
+• Refrigerate the soup in an airtight container for 3 to 4 days.

 Check the blog post for serving suggestions.